2025–26 Atlantic Coast Conference men's basketball season

-The 2025–26 Atlantic Coast Conference men's basketball season will begin with practices in October 2025, followed by the start of the 2025–26 NCAA Division I men's basketball season in November.
-Conference play will start in December 2025 and conclude in March 2026.
-The 2026 ACC men's basketball tournament will be held at the Spectrum Center in Charlotte, North Carolina, in March 2025.
-This will be the 72nd season of Atlantic Coast Conference basketball.
-The top 15 teams from regular season play will earn postseason bids to the 2026 ACC men's basketball tournament.
+The 2025–26 Atlantic Coast Conference men's basketball season began with practices in October 2025, followed by the start of the 2025–26 NCAA Division I men's basketball season in November.
+Conference play started in December 2025 and concluded in March 2026.
+The 2026 ACC men's basketball tournament was held at the Spectrum Center in Charlotte, North Carolina, in March 2025.
+This was the 72nd season of Atlantic Coast Conference basketball.
+The top 15 teams from regular season play earned postseason bids to the 2026 ACC men's basketball tournament.
+After scheduling 20 conference games per team from 2019–20 to 2024–25, the conference decided to return to 18-game conference schedules (the same as they had from 2012–13 to 2018–19).

+The Duke Blue Devils finished as regular season champions with a 17–1 conference record.
+They finished two games ahead of Virginia, who finished with a 15–3 conference record.
+The title was Duke's twenty-second overall.
+Duke went on to win the ACC tournament over Virginia.
+It was their twenty-fourth tournament title, the most in conference history.